A global log for medical AI: A record captures each model invocation

-\name balances two goals: providing lightweight, high-level indicators of AI use that enable system-wide querying, and supporting detailed, reproducible traces for complex workflows when needed.
-By default, \name emphasizes compact, standardized fields that are easy to integrate across systems.
-At the same time, the Internal artifacts field can include optional, detailed execution traces, with institutions choosing capture policies such as continuous logging, random sampling, or targeted collection during periods of elevated risk (\eg, after major updates or during phased deployments).
+\name supports two levels of logging: compact records for system-wide monitoring and detailed traces for workflows that require reconstruction or review.
+Core fields are designed for broad adoption across medical AI deployments.
+The Internal artifacts field is optional and can record execution traces under predefined capture policies, such as continuous logging, random sampling, risk-triggered collection, or enhanced tracing after major updates and during phased deployment.